MicrosoftDocs/microsoft-style-guide/styleguide/numbers.md

     0.5 cm
     enter **.75"**

-  - Don’t use numerals separated by a slash to express fractions.
+  - Don't use numerals separated by a slash to express fractions.

     **Exception**
     When an equation occurs in text, it's OK to use a slash between the numerator and the denominator.
 Or, in Microsoft Word, go to the **Insert** tab, and select **Equation** to format the equation automatically.<br />